 Using the Similar Audience feature is another way to hone in on those most likely to show interest in your ad.

-Based on that list, the feature helps find and target people who share characteristics with those who have visited your site.
+Based on your list of existing customers, the feature helps find and target people who share characteristics with those who have visited your site.

-If you’re at all familiar with advertising on Google, or SEO in general, you’re familiar with the importance of keywords.
+If you’re at all familiar with advertising on Google, or SEO you’re familiar with the importance of keywords.

-Normally, keywords target sites that your audience visits.
-But Display Select Keywords (which were formerly known as Search Companion Marketing) will show up on sites that offer complementary or related products and services.
+Normally, keywords target sites your audience visits.
+But Display Expansion Ads will show up on sites that offer complementary or related products and services.

 Because they are currently searching for related items, searchers will find ads more relevant and be more likely to convert.

 This can be beneficial to your campaign for many reasons.
-First of all, by targeting indirectly your still reaching those that are interested in similar content and services, meaning they will likely be interested in your service as well.
+First, by targeting indirectly you’re still reaching those that are interested in similar content and services, meaning they will likely be interested in your service as well.

 7. Make Your Google Display Network Ads Visual and Appealing

-One of the GDN’s biggest advantages over search ads is its ability to incorporate visuals into your ad.
+One of the Google Display Network’s biggest advantages over search ads is its ability to incorporate visuals into your ad.

-- Responsive ads – these automatically adjust to fit size, appearance and format to fit different ad spaces.
+- Responsive Display Ads – these automatically adjust to fit size, appearance and format to fit different ad spaces.
 These ads have replaced responsive ads as the default type of ad on the Google Display Network.

 - Upload Image Ads – you can upload your own image ads to the network.
 These ads can be uploaded in different sizes or HTML5.

 - Engagement – visually rich, immersive ad experience